Secret document for job hunting/career changes for non-major developers who spent 30 million won

 However, I can understand the hearts of those of you reading this because you want to become a developer better than anyone else.

-In the past, I felt it was a shame that I didn't have a 'mentor' who deeply understood my situation and status to lead me well.
+In the past, I felt it was a shame that I didn't have a 'mentor' who deeply understood my situation and status and could lead me well.

 If I had, I would have been able to achieve my goals with much less time and cost.